-Creating a great elevator speech that defines who you are and what you do to your potential clients will make you stand out from the crowd.
+Creating a great elevator speech that defines who you are and what you do for your potential life coaching clients will make you stand out from the crowd.
 Learn here how it's done

-Think if it as a shortcut explanation that defines your service and captures the interest of those you are are addressing.
+An elevator speech is simply a shortcut explanation that defines your service and captures the interest of the person or people you are are addressing.
+You aren't necessarily delivering it in an elevator or a lift!

-But as you know, selling yourself in quick bites is difficult .
+As you may already know, selling yourself in quick bites of words for 30 or 60 seconds can be difficult .

-My colleague Cindy Schulson from Marketing From Within is a whiz at creating a really personal elevator speech.
-She gives the following example of a typical speech that a life coach might use.
+My colleague Cindy Schulson from Marketing From Within is a whiz at creating a really personal, compelling elevator speech and if you want personal help I completely recommend her work.

 The focus of this approach is on services, titles, and processes.
 Your potential clients aren’t interested in these things.
 They don’t care about your industry or how you run your business.